 When we enter this world, we drool, make godawful faces, fart with abandon, shovel things into our mouths as we figure out how to nourish ourselves and crap publicly.
 Somewhere along the lines, we get to a point where even eating politely becomes embarrassing, or slightly tripping in the street makes us feel like kids again.

 I couldn’t quite look out the window because there was a poster blocking my view.
-I finished and reapplied my lipstick in the bathroom.
-(I may start sweating again as soon as I exit the building, but I’ll be wearing my lipstick, dammit.
-We’re not talking about camping here.)
+I finished and reapplied my lipstick in the bathroom. (“I may start sweating again as soon as I exit the building,” I thought, “but I’ll be wearing my lipstick, dammit.
+We’re not talking about camping here.”)
 Out I went and made it to the same crosswalk.
-This time I really felt as though I was being watched and was suddenly acutely aware of the 6-inch sub bloating my belly, so I adjusted to walk a little taller.
-I made it across.
-Then I heard a whistle and a call of some sort.
-I never look or turn or pay attention to whistles, yells, “hey you’s” or anything else other than my name or a polite “excuse me.”
-It was, for a second, flattering and I knew that I wasn’t being looked at as some freak.
-At the same time, I felt really vulnerable, like they knew I was secretly a car-driver like them and not some savvy adventurer.
+This time I really felt as though I was being watched and was suddenly acutely aware of the 6-inch sub bloating my belly, so I adjusted my posture.
+I made it across and then heard a whistle and a catcall of some sort.
+(I never look or pay attention to whistles, yells, “hey you’s” or anything else other than my name or a polite “excuse me.”)
+It was, for a second, flattering, but at the same time, I felt really vulnerable, like they knew I was secretly a car-driver and not some savvy adventurer.
 I grabbed my purse a little tighter while envisioning a van pulling up with some creep jumping out to chloroform me…too much Dateline.

 Getting back to the dealership lot, I was immediately asked if I needed any help.
 It was shocking to the salesperson that I would have left the building on foot while my car was being serviced.
 They expected customers to be at their mercy and I wasn’t.